babeheim/rdm-workshop-2024/README.md

 # Wrangling Field Scans

 Scenario: you are working with large field team that is collecting behavioral measurements on subjects, and returning individual files.
-Everything is in a big messy ball called `field_data_example.zip`.
+Everything is in a big messy ball called `all-uploads.zip`.

 A single data file might look like this: